Mysteron: Comic strips

-The Captain Scarlet strip in the TV Century 21 comic book depicted the Mysterons as both energy beings and a computer collective.
+The Captain Scarlet comic strip in TV Century 21 depicted the Mysterons as both energy beings and a computer collective.

-On 16 September 1967, a new comic strip called "The Mysterons" appeared simultaneously in the comic books Solo, and its sister publication TV Tornado.
-The initial story provides an adaptation of the destruction of the Mysteron city on Mars by Captain Black, as shown in the first episode of the Captain Scarlet television series.
-Following the re-creation of their city, it then goes on to depict the previously peaceful Mysterons deciding that they must protect themselves from further aggression by conquering the universe.
-To that end some of the Mysterons depart in a flying saucer, headed for the Andromeda Galaxy, to commence their plan.
+On 16 September 1967, a new comic strip called "The Mysterons" appeared simultaneously in the comic books Solo and its sister publication TV Tornado.
+The initial story provides an adaptation of the destruction of the Mysteron city on Mars by Captain Black, as shown in the first episode of Captain Scarlet.
+Following the re-creation of the city, the strip shows the previously peaceful Mysterons deciding that they must protect themselves from further aggression by conquering the universe.
+To that end, some of the Mysterons depart in a flying saucer, headed for the Andromeda Galaxy.

 Solo merged with the TV Tornado comic the following week, with the Mysteron strip running in the latter publication from issues 36 to 58.
-In the second instalment, when a Mysteron party lands on the planet Andorme, the atmosphere restores the hitherto disembodied creatures to visibility in "… the ancient Mysteron shape".
+In the second instalment, when a Mysteron party lands on the planet Andorme, the atmosphere restores the hitherto disembodied creatures to visibility in the "ancient Mysteron shape".
 In this form they are depicted as spherical, polyhedral beings, with three of the faces having "eye slits", one of which can emit a destructive energy beam.